surroundaustralia/rdfx/README.md

 `python rdfx.py merge myfile1.ttl myfile2.ttl -f nt -o output_dir`
 To merge a directory of files:
 `python rdfx.py merge files_dir -f nt -o output_dir`
+To remove sort and remove unused prefixes in a turtle file:
+`python rdfx.py clean myfile.ttl`

 To simplify usage of the command line utility at present, the following behaviour has been set: